 Objection: Who determines what “true science” is?
 Not industry money.
 Not media.
 Not “the Administration”.
 Science is a system that has developed over the last few hundred years to use data, unbiased evaluation, a process of peer-reviewed studies in reputable science journals, and organizations that concentrate scientists in specific fields of study to facilitate communication and progress.
 No human structure is infallible, but science is a self-correcting mechanism, and it is the best method we have to understand the world in which we live.

-When a consensus is reached about a certain understanding, it can be used as a foundation on which to make future progress.
+When scientific consensus is reached, the knowledge can be used as a foundation on which to make future progress.
 There is always the possibility for new data and a different understanding to arise, but until that happens, the scientific consensus understanding is considered “scientific knowledge” on which we can make fully informed decisions.
-Failure to accept the scientific consensus about an understanding by anyone not fully trained in that field of science is pure folly.
+Failure to accept the scientific consensus about an understanding by anyone not fully trained in that field of science is folly.
 There is scientific consensus that global warming since 1900 is mainly due to greenhouse gas emissions from fossil fuels, and it is dangerous and costly.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9663&end=9667&autoplay=1